 The Unified Patent Court (UPC) has exclusive competence for actions out of and against Unitary Patents, in particular for infringement actions and nullity actions.
-In addition, it is competent for actions out of and against status quo Bundle Patents (concurrent with national courts during a transitional period, cf. subsequent item 3.2).
+In addition, it is competent for actions out of and against status quo Bundle Patents.
 This competence also extends to existing Bundle Patents, which have been granted before the new system enters into force.